Vodafone Netherlands

-Vodafone Libertel B.V. is the second largest mobile phone company in the Netherlands, and was previously called Libertel.
-It is part of VodafoneZiggo, a joint venture between Liberty Global and Vodafone.
+Vodafone Libertel B.V. is the third largest mobile phone company in the Netherlands, and was previously called Libertel.
+It is part of VodafoneZiggo, a joint venture between Ziggo and Vodafone Group.

-It offers 2G GSM, 2.5G GPRS on the 900 MHz frequency band, 4G LTE on the 700 MHz, 800 MHz, 1500 MHz, 1800 MHz, 2100 MHz and 2600 MHz frequency bands, and 5G NR services via dynamic spectrum sharing (DSS) with existing bands.
+It offers 2G GSM, 2.5G GPRS on the 900 MHz frequency band, 4G LTE on the 800 MHz, 1500 MHz, 1800 MHz, 2100 MHz and 2600 MHz frequency bands, and 5G NR services via dynamic spectrum sharing (DSS) on band n3 (1800MHz) and non-DSS on band n28 (700MHz) and band n78 (3500MHz).
 It previously offered UMTS, HSDPA, and HSPA+ 3G services (on the 2100 MHz frequency band) until their shutdown in February 2020.

-Vodafone Netherlands currently has 5.2 million mobile customers.
+Vodafone Netherlands currently has 5.584 million mobile customers.
 Vodafone Netherlands currently operates one subbrand using its network called hollandsnieuwe (launched in January 2011).

 As of 2008, Vodafone Netherlands is based in Maastricht and Amsterdam and has around 2,800 employees.

 History

 Libertel was founded in September 1995 with financial backing from Nationale-Nederlanden (NN) to compete with KPN.
 Libertel was the second company in the Netherlands to get a license for offering GSM services (after PTT Telecom).

 The corporate structure started with a holding partnership named CV Gemeenschapplijk Bezit Libertel containing three wholly owned subsidiaries: Libertel Groep B.V. (the holding company), Libertel B.V. (the cellular network operator), and Liberfone BV (the service provider).

 The six original shareholders were ING, Vodafone, Vendex, Liof, Internatio-Müller, and Macintosh Retail Group.
 In early 1998, Vendex and Liof both sold their shares for 120 million guilders.
 Internatio-Müller and Macintosh each sold their shares for 48 million guilders.
 By the end of 1998, ING lowered its share from 52% to 30%, leaving Vodafone with 70%.